chrisrobles/ds-alg-cheatsheet/alg.md

 #### Dynamic data

 However if the input is changing (added and removed from) and you need the minimum dynamically, then a minimum state stack should be used.
-This prevents having to find the minimum everytime the data is changed.
+This prevents having to find the minimum every time the data is changed.

 Keep track of the minimum state at every entry of input
 - input stack